 Dr. Autumn W. Farr is a board-certified naturopathic physician with a medical practice in Bellingham, WA.
 She specializes in anxiety, depression, stress, sleep disorders, headaches, and neurological conditions.
 She uses a unique combination of nutritional biochemistry, constitutional homeopathy, and naturopathic modalities to help people to feel their best.

-Dr. Farr is excited to be living in Bellingham again and to be practicing naturopathic medicine in Fairhaven at Village Family Health.
-She is happy that naturopathic medicine gives her an opportunity to share her love of art, science, and nature in a way that is healing to others.
+Dr. Farr is happy to have the opportunity to return to Bellingham and to share her love of art, science, and nature in a way that is healing to others.
 Healing can be a deeply personal process and she looks forward to being your advocate along your journey.

 Dr. Farr’s interest in science and math was sparked when she was a child and her grandfather gave her a calculator and a promise that one day she would be able to “add big numbers” in her head.
 This memory of her first calculator is significant to her – not only for its role in her pursuit of science degrees, but also as a reminder that a word of encouragement can go a long way toward helping someone to pursue their dreams.